Which of the following best describes the cellular organization o... | Channels for Pearson+

 Multiple Choice

-Which of the following best describes the cellular organization of organisms in the kingdom Plantae?
+Which of the following best describes the cellular organization of organisms in the kingdom Animalia?

 A